 Social Location

-Social location refers to the various aspects of social position that people occupy because of where they are located in a society.
-Aspects of identity such as gender, class, race, socioeconomic status and religion are examples of factors that contribute to one’s social location (Wright Mills, 1959?).
-Social privilege is tied to the ranks of an individual’s positionality, also called social location, which “offers that all persons have a position in relation to others within a society” (Hearn, 2012, p.
-42)?
+The various aspects of social position that people occupy because of where they are located in a society.
+Aspects of identity such as gender, class, race, socioeconomic status and religion are examples of factors that contribute to one’s social location.
+Also called positionality.

 Social Justice